 Rosehip Seed Oil – High in essential fatty acids that helps heal environmental damage to the skin.

-Lavender & Roses Gentle Cleanser/Mask for Sensitive Skin
+Lavender & Roses Gentle Cleanser and Mask for Sensitive Skin

 - 1/3c. oatmeal (where to buy organic oatmeal, where to buy gluten-free oatmeal)